Elín Ortiz: Personal life

 Ortiz's first marriage was to Rosalinda Alonso, a lady not related to the artistic world with whom he had two daughters.
 Unfortunately, while Alonso was pregnant with their second daughter, Ortiz contracted measles which in turn he gave to his wife and unborn child.
 His second daughter lived to her teens.
 His first daughter died in her 20s due to complications following treatment for lupus.
 Following a divorce he was briefly married to dancer/singer Iris Chacón during the early 1970s.
-In 1978, he married singer/composer Charytín, a Dominican Republic native who had lived in Puerto Rico for many years.
+On October 17, 1974, he married singer/composer Charytín, a Dominican Republic native who had lived in Puerto Rico for many years.
+The wedding took place in the Dominican Republic.
 In 1979, they had their first son, Shalim.
 They relocated in Miami, Florida during the late 1980s and in 1990 their twins, Sharinna and Alexander were born.
 Ortiz withdrew from acting to manage his wife's career and later retired completely to spend more time with his family.
 His son Shalim has gone on to become an international singing star and a spokesman for the American Diabetes Association.
 Ortiz suffered from Diabetes during his last years.